What is the Online Amateur Radio Community (OARC)?

 Community Activities and Focus

-As our hobby is incredibly diverse, the OARC discord server is split into many different topics called channels.
+As our hobby is incredibly diverse, the OARC Discord server is split into many different topics called channels.
 Channels are created organically as and when topics arise, and closed as interest slows down.
+Threads can also be created in channels to split out conversations even more.

 Below is a snapshot of the topics being discussed on a typical day!